 Lake William C. Bowen, Municipal Reservoir #1, Lake H. Taylor Blalock, Hogback Creek and Vaughn's Creek.

 Lake Bowen, formed by the South Pacolet River and its tributaries, flows into Municipal Reservoir #1.
-The entire watershed for these lakes lies in Spartanburg and Eastern Greenville Counties.
+The entire watershed for these reservoirs lie in Spartanburg and Eastern Greenville Counties.
 The R.B.
-Simms Water Treatment Facility treats the water from these lakes.
+Simms Water Treatment Facility treats the water from these water supply reservoirs.

 The North Pacolet River and its tributaries combine with the Lake Bowen/Reservoir #1 system to form Lake Blalock.
 The watershed for this lake lies in South Carolina and North Carolina.
 The Myles W. Whitlock, Jr. Water Treatment Facility is designed to treat water from Lake Blalock.

 The upstate of South Carolina is fortunate to have a temperate climate and, under normal climatic conditions, an abundance of available surface water.
 We are proactive in securing adequate source water reserves and treatment capacity to meet the future needs of our customers.
 Spartanburg Water owns a system of three interconnected reservoirs and two major water treatment facilities.
-Lake Bowen and the Municipal Reservoir together hold approximately 6.3 billion gallons of raw water at full pool.
-Water from this reservoir system can flow downstream into Lake Blalock, which has other feed streams as well.
+Lake Bowen holds about 10.4 billion gallons and Municipal Reservoir #1 holds about one billion gallons of raw water at full pool.
+Lake Blalock holds about 7.2 billion gallons of raw water at full pool.